CraigThomasson/project-one-repo/README.md

 ## footer

-* The footer is styled to match the header and close of the page I astatically pleasing way
+* The footer is styled to match the header and to close off the page In an astatically pleasing way.
 * It contains links to socials and also copyright info.

+## validation

+* css was ran through (Jigsaw) validator and has no errors.
+* HTML was ran thtough W3C validator with no issues.

 ## Technologies used
-HTML, CSS, Reaper: DAW to create sample audio
+HTML, CSS, Reaper DAW: to create sample audio

-### socrces and referances:
+### sources and referances:
 * Images souced from unspash.com and www.pexels.com
 * used this site as a refferance for using css grids: https://www.codegrepper.com/code-examples/css/make+css+grid+expand+to+fit+content
 * bases my audio code from this page"https://developer.mozilla.org/en-US/docs/Web/HTML/Element/audio"